safiyamufti/safiyamufti/README.md

 Hello there !!

-📚 I'm a 3rd year Computer Science student at the University of Waterloo
+📚 I'm a 4th year Computer Science student at the University of Waterloo

-🍄  I'm currently seeking internships for Fall 2022
+🍄  I'm currently seeking internships for Summer 2023

-🏦 I recently completed a SWE internship @ Zynga this Winter
+🏦 I'm currently interning at Tesla this Fall!

 💻 My main languages are C++, Go, Java, Python